vinci-grape/Learning-based-Models-for-VD/README.md

 | Rename all identifier  | 0.0751 | 0.0972 | 0.0247   | 0.1829  | 0.1859 | 0.0663                 |

-### D4: Ease of Use of Learning-based Models for Vulnerability Detection.
+### D4: Ease of Deployment of Learning-based Models for Vulnerability Detection.

 We record various features of the model, such as the maximum number of tokens entered and the minimum GPU memory requirement.